top of page

 Children's Poetry Competition

-Kid's open mike poetry competiton.
+Kids’ open mike poetry competition.
 Recite, perform or read any poem (your own or from a book), or just come along to watch and encourage.
-There's 3 age divisions and prize money to be won.
+There are 3 age divisions and prize money to be won.
 Just turn up on the day and have a go!

 Chris Cavill